RP Photonics logo

 U band ultralong wavelengths 1625–1675 nm

-The second and third telecom windows were originally separated by a pronounced loss peak around 1.4 μm, but they can effectively be joined with advanced fibers with low OH content which do not exhibit this peak.
+The second and third telecom windows were originally separated by a pronounced loss peak around 1.4 μm resulting from OH (hydroxyl) absorption, but they can effectively be joined with advanced fibers with low OH content which do not exhibit that peak.

 System Design

 The simplest type of fiber-optic communication system is a fiber-optic link providing a point-to-point connection with a single data channel.
 Such a link essentially contains a transmitter for sending the information optically, a transmission fiber for transmitting the light over some distance, and a receiver.
 The transmission fiber may be equipped with additional components such as fiber amplifiers for regenerating the optical power or dispersion compensators for counteracting the effects of chromatic dispersion.
+Bidirectional transmission is also possible, with a transceiver (transmitter and receiver combined) on each end.
 The article on fiber-optic links gives more details.

-A typical channel capacity for long-haul transmission is nowadays 2.5 or 10 Gbit/s; 40, 100 or even 160 Gbit/s may be used in the future.
-More advanced systems increase the transmission capacity by simultaneously using several or even many different wavelength channels (coarse or dense wavelength division multiplexing).
-The main challenges are to suppress channel cross-talk via nonlinearities, to balance the channel powers (e.g. with gain-flattened fiber amplifiers), and to simplify the systems.
+A typical channel capacity for long-haul transmission for older systems is 2.5 or 10 Gbit/s; more advanced systems offer 40, 100 or 160 Gbit/s or even more.
+The transmission capacity can be further multiplied by simultaneously using several, dozens or even hundreds of different wavelength channels (coarse or dense wavelength division multiplexing).
+Overall transmission capacities of many dozens of Tbit/s can be reached that way.
 Another approach is time division multiplexing, where several input channels are combined by nesting in the time domain, and solitons are often used to ensure that the sent ultrashort pulses stay cleanly separated even at small pulse-to-pulse spacings.
+Finally, one can employ space division multiplexing where different spatial channels are used – either with multi-core fibers or with multimode (few-mode) fibers.
+Hundreds of Tbit/s over thousands of kilometers are possible with such techniques.

 Another important development is that of systems which link many different stations with a sophisticated fiber-optic network.
 This approach can be very flexible and powerful, but also raises a number of non-trivial technical issues, such as the need for adding or dropping wavelength channels, ideally in a fully reconfigurable manner, or to constantly readjust the connection topology so as to obtain optimum performance, or to properly handle faults so as to minimize their impact on the overall system performance.
 As many different concepts (e.g. concerning topologies, modulation formats, dispersion management, nonlinear management, and software) and new types of devices (senders, receivers, fibers, fiber components, electronic circuits) are constantly being developed, it is not clear so far which kind of system will dominate the future of optical fiber communications.